malek-luky/Automatic-Wheel-Assembly-Detection/data/README.md

 Describe the format of the data, including details about any coding or encoding schemes.
 For example, explain CSV file structure, what each column represents, etc.

 TODO:
+-   [ ] Explain how to use DVC to pull the data
 -   [ ] Explain why 0 is filtered out
 -   [ ] Explain the data and the robot